Deploying a network inventory system ahead of major investments

 Outage location

-UKE reports
+UKE reporting

 Get more information about NetStork

-How the implementation went?
+How did the implementation go?

 1